School Info, Enrollment & Policies

 The Board of Admissions takes into consideration your academic record, professional experience, as well as aptitude for music-related studies.
 Applicants must have proficiency in the English language, including reading, writing, and speaking, and must have completed high school/secondary school by the time they enroll at Berklee Online.
 Our comprehensive evaluation of each applicant is designed to assess an applicant’s ability to succeed at Berklee Online.

 Refer to the graduate degree admissions requirements page to learn more.

 For all graduate-level programs, applicants are required to hold a baccalaureate degree and are expected to have a high record of academic and/or professional achievement.
 The following materials are required for the application process:

 - Online application with a $75 non-refundable fee to be paid by credit card at the time of the application submission.
 Note that all correspondence related to the application will be addressed to the email address provided in the application.

-- Proof of bachelor’s degree in relevant field, or bachelor’s degree with significant work experience in music production, engineering, and/or technology.
+- Proof of bachelor’s degree from a regionally accredited institution in relevant field, or bachelor’s degree with significant work experience in music production, engineering, and/or technology.
 Students should supply official transcripts, along with a copy of their diploma.